hosamelshazly92/Data-Structures-Implementations/README.md

 ### Bubble Sort

-The bubble sort is one of the slowest sorting algorithms but it is also one of the easiest sorts to implement
+The bubble sort algorithm works by swapping adjacent elements placed in wrong order, it's one of the slowest sorting algorithms but it is also one of the easiest sorts to implement

 ```javascript
 class Arr {